 Altitude training has been around for a while – ever since the 1968 Mexico Olympics.
 Despite its long history, it remains relatively unknown, especially here in North America.
-This is because altitude training has been used only exclusively by the pros, and only recently has the technology become more accessible to everyday athletes.
+This is because altitude training has been used only exclusively by the pros.
+Only recently has the technology become more accessible to everyday athletes.
 Because of how elusive it is, we have come across some misconceptions about altitude training.
 Here are 4 of the most common ones we’ve heard:

 1. It’s only for people who are planning to race at altitude